opencybersecurityalliance/kestrel-lang/docs/language.rst

    :width: 40%
    :alt: Kestrel hunt step model.

-A command takes in one or more variables and maybe some metadata, e.g., the path of a data source, the attributes to display, or the arguments to analytics.
+A command takes in one or more variables and maybe some metadata, for example, the path of a data source, the attributes to display, or the arguments to analytics.
 In general, the command can either yield nothing, a variable, a display object, or both a variable and a display object.